-Adequate data is essential in order to develop evidence-based equality policy and activities.
-Data collected for the purposes of equality monitoring is anonymous, and access is restricted to key staff.
-The data is used for the purposes of monitoring trends across populations, and it is processed in accordance with Trinity's Data Protection Policy - please see the Information Compliance website for more information.
+Adequate data are essential in order to develop evidence-based equality policy and activities.
+Data collected for the purposes of equality monitoring are anonymous, and access is restricted to key staff.
+The data are used for the purposes of monitoring population trends and process outcomes, and are processed in accordance with Trinity's Data Protection Policy - please see the Information Compliance website for more information.

 Reports to / from External Bodies

 3% Target for Employment of People with Disabilities

 Trinity reports annually to the Higher Education Authority (HEA) on the number and percentage of its staff who have disabilities, in accordance with the provision in the Disability Act 2005 that all public bodies must achieve a minimum 3% of their staff to be people with disabilities.
 Please see the guidance materials below from the National Disability Authority (NDA) for further details.